wp-plugins/nksnow/readme.txt

 Tested up to: 2.7-beta3
 Stable tag: 0.5.2

-Snowflakes falling down your blog!
+Snowflakes (and more) falling down your blog!
 Inspired by the unforgettable xsnow.

 == Description ==

 <p>
 Snowflakes (and more) falling down your blog!
 Inspired by the unforgettable xsnow.
-Future releases will include nicer snowflakes, trees, and santa of course!
 </p>
 <p>
 You can configure the number of snowflakes and limit the plugin to specific posts or pages.